-In normal circumstances, the excavated material from the trench will be appropriate for backfilling above the chosen material.
+In normal circumstances the excavated material from the trench will be appropriate for backfilling above the chosen material.
 General backfill materials must be free from:

-- Boulders
+- Boulders;

-- Building rubble
+- · Building rubble;

-- Timber
+- Timber;

-- Vegetable matter
+- Vegetable matter.

-Backfill needs to be positioned in layers not deeper than 300mm, and must be well compacted.
-When compacted backfill is at least 450mm above the crown of the pipe, only mechanical compacting should be used.
+Backfill needs to be positioned in layers not deeper than 300mm, and needs to be well compacted.
+When compacted backfill is at least 450mm above the crown of the pipe, mechanical compacting should only be used.